jlmayfield/jlmayfield.github.io/teaching/COMP151/projects/project2.md

 #### Version 2.0

 Now let's do something a bit more than 8 beats.
 You have two options here.
-The first is to take the three part song that I'll give you and program that song with your voices.
-The other option is to program a song of your choosing that contains at least three voices and is at least 32 beats long.
-Your composition can be purely rhythmic if you'd like.
-In this case you'll probably need to design some more voices.
-In either case, feel free to be creative so long as you meet the requirements of utilizing at least 3 distinct voices and going on for at least 32 beats.
+The first is to program this  [three part song](/teaching/COMP151/projects/project2songs).
+The other option, which is also discussed at the above link, is to program a song of your choosing that contains at least three voices and is at least 32 beats long.
+If you want to do something other than the given song and you're not sure if it meets the requirements, just ask.

 ### Resources on Music and Audio Synthesis